Pineify Invite-Only Indicator: TradingView Signals and Overlays

 How to Use the Indicator

 The landing page breaks usage into four steps.
-Here is how I apply them without turning the tool into a mechanical autopilot.
+Here's how I apply them without turning the tool into a mechanical autopilot.

 - Add to chart.
-Open Indicators, go to Invite-only scripts, and select Pineify® - Signals & Overlays™.
-I verify I am on the intended TradingView account and that the script version matches what Pineify documents for subscribers.
+Open Indicators, go to Invite-only scripts, and select Pineify - Signals & Overlays.
+I verify I'm on the intended TradingView account and that the script version matches what Pineify documents for subscribers.

 - Identify trend using the cloud colors.
 Blue and green indicate bullish bias; red and yellow indicate bearish bias.
-I use this as a background filter before I care about individual arrows.
-If the cloud disagrees with my higher-timeframe thesis, I slow down and resize or skip.
+I prefer using this as a background filter before I care about individual arrows.
+If the cloud disagrees with my higher-timeframe thesis, I slow down and resize or skip the setup entirely.

 - Execute on the signal icon, with candle close discipline.
 The page recommends waiting for the candle close to confirm.
 That single habit removes a surprising amount of intrabar noise, especially on faster charts.